Setup | Retrieve clinical documents | RecordSync & Consent | Imported clinical documents | Reconcile clinical data

 Retrieve clinical documents

-- In the patient chart's Patient Header, select More actions (three dots)
+- In the Patient Header, select More actions (three dots)

 and then select RecordSync.